 One day Mrs. O'Malley reached in her pocketbook and her small purse wasn't there.
 She searched inside the pockets of her winter coat.
 Her smile disappeared.
 And she spoke the first words I ever heard her say, "Oh dear!"

 "Pay me the next time you come in," the younger Joe said.
 But Mr. O'Malley would have none of that.
-He insisted on staying until Mrs. O'Malley walked home and returned with the money to pay for his haircut.
+He insisted on staying until Mrs. O'Malley walked all the way home and returned with the money to pay for his haircut.

 Mrs. O'Malley had a long walk ahead of her.
 She had to cross Rockaway Blvd., walk down half of 157th Street and then down 156th Street to her house, and then back again.
 It seemed to take forever.